supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 These are more like experiments of my personal interetes.
 They do not contribute to my final model, So I don't show them here. <br>If you are interested to see these results, please look into the hyper_para_testing folder for the results.<br>
 Basically, constrained softmax loss layer is from someone's paper to say that it has regularization effect.<br>
-Monte carlo simulation is to try randomly picking hyperparameters to get possible nice parameters.
+Monte carlo simulation is to try randomly picking hyperparameters to get possible optimized parameters.
 ###  3.2.7 inception layer experiment
 Inception layer is a Google developed layer which helps model performance and converging.<br>
 Here I use some hyperparameters from monte carlo simulation and try inception layer on Lenet. <br>
 We can see that the for my current data set and model it does not do anything.
-I think for more complex model or data set, it will work.
+I think for more complex model or data set, it can enhance the intepretation of my model, and helps increasing the performance.
+Actually I already found it useful in my later experiment with augmented data set.
  ![inception_sample.PNG](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/inception_sample.PNG)
 ### 3.2.8 Data augmentation experiment
 From above I have achieved 96% accuracy for validation set. but it's still overfitting!<br>
 So I decide to try the data augmentation technique.<br>
 As stated in section 2, I have try two different augmentation data set.<br>
-The 1st augmentation training set is a heavy augmentation data set, which is very noisy.<br>
+The 1st augmented training set is a heavily augmented data set, which is very noisy.<br>
 I end up not able to get better training accuracy or validation accuracy more than 94%.<br>
-As a result, I use the 2nd augmentation training set.
+As a result, I choose to make the 2nd augmentation training set.
 My final model with this augmentation training set gets very good result as shown in next section 3.3

 ## 3.3 Final model
-**For final model I have achived 98.3% accuracy for training set, and 98.0% for validation set**<br>
+**For final model I have achived 98.4% accuracy for training set, and 98.3% for validation set**<br>
 Note that for final model I used the inception layer, because it significantly increases my training speed, and does not seem to hurt my performance.<br>
-For final model I use, below are the details and hyperparameters used for the model:
+For final model I use, below are details and hyperparameters used for the model:

 ### Hyper parameters
 - dropout keepprob : 0.5
->*The dropout keepprob is tuned to be 0.5 to get reasonably good regularization on data*
+>*The dropout keepprob is tuned to be 0.5 to get reasonably good regularization on my model*
 - initial rate: 0.035
 - rate decay: 0.88 (rate  = 0.88 * rate for each EPOCH)